jeremy-collette/smartpianoclient-python/README.md

 ## Requirements
 ### Hardware
-  * An Arduino running a [smartpiano server](https://github.com/jeremy-collette/smartpiano).
+  * An Arduino hosting a [smartpiano server](https://github.com/jeremy-collette/smartpiano).

 ### Software
   * Python3 (with pip installed) to run the smartpiano Python client code